 14mm (Ultra Wide but Fun)

-This photo was taken with a Nikon 14mm f/2.8 prime lens and the Nikon D800E.
-14mm is at the ultra wide end of the landscape spectrum and you need a number of things in your favor to pull it off.
+This photo was taken with a Nikon 14mm f/2.8 prime lens on a full-frame camera.
+14mm is at the ultra-wide end of the landscape spectrum and you need a number of things in your favor to pull it off.
 First, this is a massive scene: Glacier National Park in Montana and one of the most magnificent and wide-open places in the Lower 48.
 This photo has tons of sky and covers a huge area side to side.
 Second, the photographer made excellent use of foreground, which is essential when shooting ultra wide.
-Finally, it’s a high-end prime lens and camera (together the camera and lens combo cost close to $5,000), which helps in making the image look excellent overall.
-Poor optics in an ultra-wide lens can be a frightening thing.
+Finally, it’s a high-end prime lens and camera (together the camera and lens combo was close to $5,000), which helps in making the image look excellent overall.

 All of the concerns above don’t mean that you shouldn’t buy a lens that shoots at 14mm, but just know it will have a high degree of difficulty.
 If you don’t use foreground, the viewer will have nothing to visually grab on to and the image loses its feel.
 If the landscape isn’t large and dramatic enough, the photo can look too wide and unappealing.
+If you're in area that has a lot going on, then it can be a challenge to simplify your scene and not overwhelm the viewer's eye with where to look.
 And if your gear isn’t good enough, you’ll have softness, falloff, distortion, and all of the other things that can make an image look bad.
 You’ll be hard-pressed to find APS-C cameras at the 14mm focal length in the first place, which probably is a good thing.

 18mm (Our Second Favorite Focal Length)